Incremental Sequence Classification with Temporal Consistency: Additional details on experimental evaluation

 We fine-tune pre-trained models from the OPT family~\citep{zhang2022opt}, which are made publicly available under the OPT-175B license\footnote{See: \url{https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/MODEL_LICENSE.md}.}.
 Table~\ref{tab:optparams} provides the hyperparameter configurations for the fine-tuned OPT-125M models whose performance we report in Table~\ref{tab:textclassacc} in the main text.
 These hyperparameters are found using the process outlined in Section~\ref{app:training}.

-Figure~\ref{fig:multimetrics} presents detailed results for DCE and TC-$\lambda$ for prefixes of length $2^i, i = 0, \ldots, 9$, across three metrics.
-We report the mean and the standard error of 10 independent seeds, but the standard error is too small to be visible on the plot.
+Figure~\ref{fig:multimetrics} presents detailed results for DCE, TC-$\lambda$, and the corresponding squared-loss variants, Direct $\ell_2$ loss and LSTD($\lambda$), for prefixes of length $2^i, i = 0, \ldots, 9$, across three metrics.
+We report the mean and the \SI{95}{\percent} confidence interval of 10 independent seeds, but the standard error is too small to be visible on the plot.
 On all datasets, the TC-$\lambda$ models outperform the DCE models on almost all metrics at almost all prefix lengths.

 \paragraph{Compute resources} Each experiment, consisting of training an evaluating a model, takes \num{5}--\num{90} minutes on a single GPU, depending on the dataset, the size of the model, and the number of epochs.
 We estimate that the total compute used for all the experiments performed in the paper, including the hyperparameter sweeps, amounts to approximately \num{2000} GPU hours.